Hal Self

 Hal Self (February 22, 1922 – June 6, 2008) was an American football player and coach.
 He served as the head football coach at the University of North Alabama in Florence, Alabama from 1949 to 1969.
 As a quarterback at the University of Alabama, he played in all four major bowl games: Orange, Cotton, Sugar, and Rose.
-Self was drafted by the Brooklyn Tigers in the 1945 NFL draft but opted to stay in college.
+Self was drafted in the 14th round by the Brooklyn Tigers in the 1945 NFL draft but opted to stay in college.